Cwagne17/Technical_Interview_2020/DEVLOG.md

  In the meantime I am going to just create a DB like Emily demoed in the SEC meeting last night.

  I have been going at it for about 4 hours now.
 The server was connected fine.
-Then when I added routers like we did in the SEC demo it stopped working for some reason.
-I tried trouble shooting this by moving the get and post into the index.js file.
-Still did not work for somereason.
+Then when I added routers it stopped working for some reason.
+I tried trouble shooting this by moving the get and post requests into the index.js file.
+Still did not work for some reason.
- Which most likely means there is something wrong with the function.
  I am going to stop for now.
-What I will do the next time is try to figure it out and see if I can get it to work.
-If not I will write a commented out version of the CRUD functions that would work with mongo if it was connected.
+What I will do the next time, is try to trouble shoot it and see if I can get it to work.
+If not I will write a commented out version of the CRUD requests that would work with mongo if it was connected.
 I will also try to see if I can connect mongo correctly again.

 Oct 18th, 2020-
   I did not get a chance to work on it the last two days due to personal events that happened unexpectidly.
 However I spent some time trying to trouble shoot some more without any luck.
   That being said I created an example.txt in the src folder that has a schema that could be used for MongoDB as well as some calls that could be used to load GET and POST information.
 I am confident in what I wrote in the example.txt file and believe it would work alongside a working connection to a mongo database.